Apple iPhone: H.264 vs MPEG-4 in File Size, Quality, Encoding Time: Which Is Better

-H.264 vs MPEG4 (not to be confused with H.264 vs MP4), which is better for playing back on iPhone (7/Plus/Pro/6S)?
+H.264 vs MPEG4 (not to be confused with H.264 vs MP4), which is better for playing back on iPhone (13)?
 Or rather, H.264 vs MPEG-4, which uses less iPhone space and battery but outputs in better video quality?
 You might be kind of confused to what video format or codec to choose among MP4, H.264 and MPEG4.
 If you are all poised to hop on to the DVD ripping and video re-encoding bandwagon, let'a get off to a good start by figuring out the difference between H.264 vs MPEG4 and H.264 vs MP4.

-Convert DVDs to MP4 encoded in .h264 for iPhone HD playback.
+Free download WinX DVD Ripper Platinum/for Mac and then you can convert DVDs to MP4 encoded in .h264 for iPhone HD playback.

 1. H.264 vs MP4: MP4 is a container format in .mp4 file extension, including .h264 and .mpeg4 two video codecs.
 So comparing MP4 with H.264 is a step in the wrong direction.